Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 Our ADSL speed is 1 Mbps, which is usually 102kbyte/s when stable, and now with his bandwidth rule, all the rest of the family (3 members) gets 50kbytes/s to fight each other for...

-It's also that the main router is connnected with a battery, so it stays working when the power is off, but the other router (Boost) is not, so we are also left with no internet when the power is off (About 4 hours everyday).
+It's also that the main router is connnected with a battery, so it stays working when the power is out, but the other router (Boost) is not, and we are also left with no internet when the power is out (About 4 hours everyday).

 I once had this conversation with him:
 ```